The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 We enjoyed Korean fried chicken sliders, pork belly tacos, and the best dish we had, shockingly, was a plate of vegan meatballs in a coconut curry!
 I think they were made of amaranth.
 Azur also has an excellent selection of cocktails.

 Note: If your time in Dubrovnik is at the end of a longer Croatia trip, you may want to eat at Azur on your first night instead.
-By then you’ll probably be sick of octopus salad and marinated anchovies and looking for something new.
+By that point of your trip, you’ll probably be sick of octopus salad and marinated anchovies and be craving something new.

 Morning at the Bay of Kotor, Montenegro, orange roofs and a bright blue sky